wlandau/parallelRemake/README.md

 ```

-Now, I load the package and actually generate these YAML files.
+Now, I load the `workflowHelper` and actually generate these YAML files.

 ```
 library(workflowHelper)